The law allows victims of crimes several ways to recover compensation for their losses. As a victim, you (or in some cases, your family members) may:

 California’s statute of limitations in most personal injury cases is two years.
-This two-year period applies to claims such as assault, battery and wrongful death.2
+This two-year period applies to claims such as

-But crime victims often have a shorter or longer period in which to sue.
+Though you often have a shorter or longer period in which to sue.
 A partial list of crimes with different statutes of limitations is set forth below.

 California’s “delayed discovery” rule for childhood sexual abuse

-The victim discovers that a psychological injury or illness that started in adulthood was, in fact, caused by childhood sexual abuse, or
+- You discover that a psychological injury or illness that started in adulthood was, in fact, caused by childhood sexual abuse, or

-The victim reasonably should have discovered that such an injury or illness was caused by childhood sexual abuse.3
+- You reasonably should have discovered that such an injury or illness was caused by childhood sexual abuse.3

 Example: When she goes off to college at age 18, Janine begins having terrible nightmares.
 She suffers all through college and grad school.
 At age 28, Janine’s insomnia becomes unbearable and she starts therapy.

 Eventually Janine’s therapist discovers that Janine was molested by an older teenage neighbor when she was a child.
 Living in a co-ed dorm caused Janine to suffer from delayed post traumatic stress disorder and anxiety.
 Janine has three years to sue from when she discovers her symptoms were caused by the childhood sexual abuse.